 To learn more about what types of documentation you’ll need to apply, check out the USAC’s in-depth guide.

-Which internet service providers are participating in the program?
+Internet service providers participating in the EBB program

-Most internet service providers are open to the EBB program.
-The only major exceptions we could find were HughesNet and Viasat.
+Almost all internet service providers are open to the EBB program.
 While these providers aren’t currently providing the Emergency Broadband Benefit, they may still opt to participate in the program before it opens.
 Unfortunately, Cox and Windstream are currently the only national providers including the $100 device discount, but a number of smaller, regional providers are as well.See a complete list of participating providers

 What if there are no service providers in my area participating in the EBB?